 When canning, experts agree that fresh, high-quality foods produce the best results.
 Be sure to prepare your food carefully and follow the canning directions exactly to ensure a proper seal and shelf life.

 Choose bags and containers that are moisture and vapor-resistant.
 Quality bags and containers should not absorb oils, grease, water, or odors.
 Freezer-safe jars are a great option for optimal freezer storage.
 When freezing, pack items into small quantities to limit the amount you need to thaw later.
 Always choose firm, ripe produce and quality meats and poultry.

 The National Center for Home Preservation can help you freeze and can your food like a pro.
 Just visit their website at www.nchfp.uga.edu.
 There you’ll find info on canning, freezing, drying, pickling, and more.
 There’s even a section on how to make jams and jellies.

 Coastal Knows Canning and Freezing

-Stop by your Northwest owned and operated Coastal Farm & Ranch for all of your canning and freezing supplies.
-Tell us what you plan to preserve and we’ll introduce you to the cookers, steamers, as well as jam and jelly makers, jars and bags you need to get it done right.
+Stop by your Northwest owned and operated Coastal for all of your canning and freezing supplies while we have them in stock.
+Tell us what you plan to preserve and we’ll introduce you to the cookers, steamers, as well as other supplies you need to get it done right.